jleahred/fsm_gen/README.md

   SPECIAL INPUT
 ```

-The symbol "_" will be used to indicate that a transition should be generated with the rules defined in this one for each input for any unspecified.
+The symbol "_" will be used to indicate that a transition should be generated with the rules defined in this one for each unspecified input.

 ### Special final state